 learn more about francesca and other character head thimbles

 There has been an increase in interest in collecting thimbles where the shape is predominant.
 Most of these thimbles are not being produced nowadays, so it is very difficult to obtain a complete listing.
 This is the list to date, but I know it is possibly not complete.
-It only covers thimbles that are made from china and porcelain, so though there are pewter thimbles in many shapes, they are outside the scope of this study.
+It only covers thimbles that are made from china and porcelain.
+In 209 it has become apparent that there is a growing manufacture of head thimbles of pewter.
+Scroll down for this newest topic.

 For completeness sake, I have included examples of all the head-shape thimbles known to me and these do not cover all figurals.
 These have come from various catalogues of the time, which is always a good source, or from items that I have had for sale over the years.
 I presume Francesca pioneered this trend in thimbles?
 This study does not cover dolls or toys as thimbles.